 A damaged liver has to work extra hard to remove the toxins from your bloodstream.
 Even in doing so, it might not be able to detoxify your body completely and that might lead to an accumulation of toxins.
 As a result, you might experience chronic fatigue.

 When the toxins in your blood reach the brain they cause a decline in brain function, which is called encephalopathy.
-This can result in disorientation, confusion, lack of concentration, short-term memory loss, mood swings, headaches, and even unconsciousness.

 11. Oversensitive Or Itchy Skin